its-anurag-p/JavaScript/JavaScript Basics/readme.txt

+Follow folders as per the number order to understand the project efficiently.

 Visual Studio code or Atom (Text Editor) can be used.

 If you have a lot of JavaScript, prefer to have it on an external reference file method.